fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 ---

-_Thanks to Erin McLaughlin and Neelakash Kshetrimayum for contributing ideas to establish this page_
+_Thanks to Erin McLaughlin, Neelakash Kshetrimayum, and Dan Reynolds for contributing many of the ideas on this page_

 Designing a new and original Devanagari ([wikipedia](http://en.wikipedia.org/wiki/Devanagari)) typeface follows a process much like the process for a new and original Latin.
 The unique benefit of libre of libre fonts is that they can be modified and reused for new purposes that their initial creators never thought of - so you can design a Devanagari and use an existing Latin font to go with it.